-- 1. In the Media view, click AM Radio, FM Radio or XM Radio. - Click Search. - 3.
-When the dialog appears, type your Zip Code in the box. - 4.
-Click Search again.
+- 1 In the Media view, click AM Radio or FM Radio. - Click Search. - 3 When the dialog appears, type your ZIP Code in the box. - 4 Click Search again.
 Use the pull-down menu to select AM Broadcast Stations or FM Broadcast Stations.
-The available stations are populated to the Search Results window. - 5.
-Click the boxes to select desired stations that you want to appear on the Navigators. - 6.
-Click OK.
+The available stations are populated to the Search Results window. - 5 Click the boxes to select desired stations that you want to appear on the Navigators. - 6 Click OK.